jwplayer/ott-web-app/docs/features/video-protection.md

 ### Users and entitlements

-The users and their entitlements are typically stored in a subscription management service like Cleeng.
+The users and their entitlements are typically stored in a subscription management service like JWP or Cleeng.

 Users and their entitlements might also be split:

 - Users at identity providers like Okta or Amazon Cognito
-- Entitlements at a subscription provider like Cleeng
+- Entitlements at a subscription provider like JWP or Cleeng

 ### SVOD Optimization

-Notice that each time a user accesses a video, the service would have to check against the subscription provider (e.g., Cleeng) to validate if there is a subscription.
+Notice that each time a user accesses a video, the service would have to check against the subscription provider (e.g., JWP or Cleeng) to validate if there is a subscription.
 This request can be slow and might have consumption limits.

 To ensure a fast user experience this subscription status can be stored in ``UserSubscriptionToken``: a signed time-bound claim that the user has valid subscription.
 This claim would be exchanged when signing URLs.